EviLuci/lab-report/README.md

 ## Project Overview
 This script project is designed to streamline the process of generating lab reports.
 Once a lab technician submits test data via a Form, the responses populate a Google Sheet.
 The Apps Script then:

+1. Detects the Change in google sheet and triggers the scritp to run after checking if the detected change is acutally a new data row appended or not. [*Every Form submission appends a new row and it prevents running the script from manual data manipulation and only runs the full script after verifying if new row was appended or not*]
+2. Creates folders with patient name inside the specified folder with REPORT_FOLDER_ID
+3. Make a copy of doc with REPORT_TEMPLATE_ID and replace placeholders (*datas enclosed by << and >> inside the templates*) in Header and similarly begin table insertion.
-- Categorizes the tests by department.
+4. Categorizes the tests by department and insert tables so that tests that comes under same department are inserted.
+5. After each table insertion, it checks if there is available space to adjust another test table without breaking the table into two pages.
+If there is enough space available for test of the same department to be inserted, the table is inserted.
+Otherwise, a page break is inserted.
-- Formats the report with department-specific tables.
+6. Formats the report with department-specific tables.
-- Ensures page breaks only occur between departments, not within tables, maintaining a clean layout for easy readability.
+7. Ensures page breaks only occur between departments, not within tables, maintaining a clean layout for easy readability.
-- Creates a doc and pdf file with header and without header into separate folder
+8. Creates a doc and pdf file with header and without header into separate folder

 **Folders**
 1. *templates*: The templates folder contains the docs with the table templates created and used for the report generation